 So, your life is chaotic, jam packed and crazy.
-You wake up each morning wondering how you are going to get through the day because you have so much to do.
+You wake up each morning wondering how you will get through the day because you have so much to do.

 What have you done?
 You have added one more thing to your already jam packed life.

 Saying NO is a very important part of living the life of your dreams.
-We all want to be involved in the things that we want to be involved in but many of us are involved in things we don’t want to be involved in.
+We all want to be involved in what we want to be involved in, but many of us are involved in things we don’t want to do.

 Why?
-Guilt, usually, but also the inclination to be helpful, to carry our share of the load and to set a good example for our kids.
+Guilt, usually, but also the inclination to be helpful, carry our share of the load, and set a good example for our kids.

 These are all great things.
-But really, if you want to be the best person that you can be, to set a great example for your kids, you have to learn to ways to say NO.
+But, to be the best person you can be, to set an excellent example for your kids, you must learn ways to say NO.

 #1 – Believe in yourself and your reasoning for saying NO.

-When you are asked to do something take a moment, or an hour or a day, to really consider why you would add this thing to your pile.
+When you are asked to do something, take a moment, or an hour or a day, to consider why you would add this thing to your pile.

 Would it satisfy you?
 Do you have the time?
 Do you have the interest?
 Is it the best use of your already limited time?

-Giving careful consideration to something before committing to it will allow you to say NO with conviction.
+Considering something carefully before committing to it will allow you to say NO confidently.
 You have solid reasoning as to why you shouldn’t do it.
-If you believe in your reasoning then it will be way easier to stand up and say NO.
+If you believe in your reasoning, it will be easier to stand up and say NO.

-When preparing to say NO always begin delivering the message in a respectful way.
+When preparing to say NO, always begin respectfully delivering the message.
 Say that you are happy to have been asked and thank them for their confidence in you.
-This will soften them up for the next sentence…in which you say NO.
+This will soften them for the following sentence…in which you say NO.

-When saying NO it is important that you don’t go on and on as to why you can’t do something.
-You have your reasons and you want to stick to them and rattling on about why you are saying NO will only open up opportunities for the asker to convince you to say yes.
+When saying NO, you mustn’t go on and on about why you can’t do something.
+You have your reasons and want to stick to them, and rattling on about why you are saying NO will only allow the asker to convince you to say yes.

 #3 – Don’t take a no to your NO.